Shubham0277/Avax_Mod2/README.md

 # Cryptocurrency Smart Contract

-This is a simple Ethereum smart contract written in Solidity that implements a basic cryptocurrency system.
-The contract allows users to manage their balances by incrementing and decrementing their cryptocurrency holdings.
-The contract keeps track of user balances using a private mapping and emits events for balance changes.
+1. Smart contract has at least two functions
+2. Value of the functions from the smart contract are visible on the frontend of the application

-## Prerequisites
+## Overview

-To interact with this smart contract, you'll need:

-1. An Ethereum wallet and address.
-2. Access to an Ethereum development environment (such as Remix or Truffle).
-3. Ether (ETH) to cover transaction fees.
+This is a simple React component for a Crypto ATM application.
+It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH, and check the owner's name.

-## Contract Details
+## Smart Contract

-### State Variables

-balances: A private mapping that associates Ethereum addresses with their corresponding cryptocurrency balances.

-### Events
+### Assessment.sol

-Transfer: This event is emitted whenever a balance is incremented or decremented.
-It provides information about the sender, receiver, and the value transferred.

-## Functions

-incrementBalance(uint256 value): Allows a user to increase their balance by a specified value.
-The function updates the user's balance and emits a Transfer event.

-decrementBalance(uint256 value): Allows a user to decrease their balance by a specified value, provided they have sufficient funds.
-The function updates the user's balance and emits a Transfer event.
+The `Assessment.sol` smart contract is the core component of this project.
+It contains at least two functions that are used to interact with the contract.

+#### `getBalance()`

-getBalance(address account): Retrieves the cryptocurrency balance of a specific account.
+Returns the current balance of the contract.

-## Usage

-Deploy the smart contract to an Ethereum development environment or testnet.
-Interact with the contract using a compatible Ethereum wallet or a development tool like Remix.

-Example Workflow:
+#### `deposit(uint256 _amount)`

-1. Deploy the contract.
+Deposits the specified amount of funds into the contract.

-2. Call incrementBalance(uint256 value) to add cryptocurrency to your balance.
-3. Call decrementBalance(uint256 value) to spend cryptocurrency if you have a sufficient balance.
-4. Call getBalance(address account) to check the balance of a specific Ethereum address.
+### Frontend Integration

+The functions from the smart contract are integrated into the frontend of the application to provide a seamless user experience.
+Here's how they are visible on the frontend:

+- The `getBalance()` function is used to display the current balance of the contract on the user interface.
+- The `deposit(_amount)` function is triggered when users want to deposit funds into the contract.
+They can enter the amount they wish to deposit, and the frontend handles the transaction and updates the balance accordingly.

-## Author
+## Commands
-SHUBHAM YADAV
+After cloning the github, you will want to do the following to get the code running on your computer.

+1. Inside the project directory, in the terminal type: npm i
+2. Open two additional terminals in your VS code
+3. In the second terminal type: npx hardhat node
+4. In the third terminal, type: npx hardhat run --network localhost deploy/deploy.js
+5. Back in the first terminal, type npm run dev to launch the front-end.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.